 Craigslist chair makeover (kitty-approved!) #Do It Yourself#before and after#cats#chairs#makeover#reupholstering June 18 | Guest post by Kristen You Homies are rocking your awesome chair makeovers, we featured a $7 chair makeover recently, now here's another amazing chair rescue.
 This pair of chairs was $40 on Craigslist.
 They were solid, well-built chairs and I pounced on them!
 I was scared to try upholstery for the first time, but it turned out to be pretty easy — just time consuming (and requiring more muscle than I would have anticipated.)
 I LOVE the back of these chairs!
 But wait until you see them with their feline accents.
 I wanted a happy, bold color with a graphic pattern, and I am so happy with the result!
 I glazed the chairs after painting them to make the carved details pop more.
 Then two coats of water-based poly went over the frames to protect them.
 The curve and carving on the legs are part of what made me fall in love with these chairs — and I love that the color and glaze have finally done them justice!
 They are also surprisingly comfortable.
 The feline members of our household — Lilly (on the left) and Ozzy (on the right) — haven't left them since I finished!
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Kristen PREVIOUS Monday Moment: the dark and girly version NEXT Astroturf alternatives: let's talk about no-care groundcover Toggle comments [ 19 ] I want those so bad.
+Fix Typo Kristen PREVIOUS Introducing Eye Candy: because caregivers are hot, and we want to see more of 'em NEXT Finding support in our community: people have been awesome since we've had a kid Show/Hide comments [ 19 ] I want those so bad.
 Can you recommend some resources on re-upholstering furniture?
-5 agree Reply This is an amazing source.
+6 agree Reply This is an amazing source.
 It goes waaaay into detail that may not matter to someone just trying to redecorate their house, but it gives a huge amount of information and step by step instructions.
-2 agree Reply Welcome to my DIY pantheon.
+3 agree Reply Welcome to my DIY pantheon.
 Thank you!
 Reply They appear to be made for kitties.
 2 agree Reply Everything should be made for kitties!
 4 agree Reply Pretty sure Kitties think everything is made just for them.
 15 agree Reply They look great!
 I'm going to be trying my hand at reupholstering a chair soon, so I'm glad to hear that it's not awful 😀 Reply Those are beautiful!
 I love the fabric and the color combo.
 I reupholstered our four dining chairs last spring, and you're right–it was time consuming (soooo many staples to remove) but not that difficult.
 I feel confident that I could do it again when the right project arises.
 I love seeing others' DIY accomplishments because it gives me more faith in my own abilities!
 Oh, and may I suggest Scotchgard spray?
 I knew I didn't want to ruin my cute new fabric with food stains (they were dining chairs), so a little can of Scotchgard was called for.
 It really worked; they look pristine over a year later and won't need another redo until we get sick of 'em.
 The fumes are really nasty when you apply it, though–do it outside if you can.
 Here's my chair project–not nearly as complex or drastic as yours: http://www.flickr.com/photos/samandcolleen/5690351838/ 1 agrees Reply The chairs are nice but OMG the kitties!!!!!
 Wants!
 2 agree Reply You did piping!
 Piping scares me.
 The chairs look gorgeous.
 So do the cats.
 A fine set, in both cases.
-0 agree Reply @Claire- I found this tutorial to be exceedingly helpful.
+Reply @Claire- I found this tutorial to be exceedingly helpful.
 It's actually a 6 part series- I highly recommend it.
 The biggest tip I gleaned was to let your chair teach you.
 Pay attention to how they did it the first time, take tons of before/during pictures, and don't be afraid to throw some muscle into it.
 Good luck! http://littlegreennotebook.blogspot.com/2011/06/reupholstering-chair-part-1-stripping.html @eilonwy- The best part of double welt cording is that you get to GLUE it on the chair!
 It's not scary at all.
 Plus, since I made it myself, there was less nervousness around whether I messed up or not, as I could always make more.
 (This is the tutorial I used to make the double welt cording- http://www.centsationalgirl.com/2010/12/simple-sew-double-welt-cord/) Go forth and upholster!
 It's messy but oh-so fun 2 agree Reply You are my new DIY goddess.
 Thank you!
 1 agrees Reply Oh my golly, that is TOTALLY amazing!
-Excuse me, I must go hunt down some tired old chairs with lovely bones to redo… 0 agree Reply Does your white cat have violet eyes?!
+Excuse me, I must go hunt down some tired old chairs with lovely bones to redo… Reply Does your white cat have violet eyes?!
 Reply He has blue eyes.
 He's a Persian mutt we adopted (with his sister) from the shelter, so he has the massive eyes without the smooshed face.
 Everyone wants him to be the girl because he's so pretty, lol.
 2 agree Reply I've had the same experience pretty much.
 I painted and reupholstered a chair I found on the street and now it's Marcello's designated spot.
 There's a constant orange film on the black and white damask seat.
 A little sad, but he needs his own spot too!
 1 agrees Reply fantastic! it's amazing what a lick of paint can do! i'm eyeing up an old computer chair i've got now… and i want to hug those kitties, who wouldn't when they're just so regal on their new thrones!
 1 agrees Reply I just love the color you painted the chairs!
 Do you mind sharing the brand and name of the color?
-1 agrees Reply what color and who makes the paint color 0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+1 agrees Reply what color and who makes the paint color Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.